 - Student Public Interest Research Groups (PIRGs)

-- University of Massachusetts Lowell, Navigators Food Pantry: The Navigators, a UMass Lowell student organization, created the food pantry and have operated it on a very restricted budget, with little space and resources and partners with Student Affairs.
+- University of Massachusetts Lowell, Strive Pantry: Strive, a UMass Lowell student organization, created the food pantry and have operated it on a very restricted budget, with little space and resources and partners with Student Affairs.
 The purpose of the food pantry is to supply free food items for any member of the UMass Lowell community who may be experiencing hunger and struggling to buy food.